 They use those colours consistently.
-Even if you just saw the colours and nothing else, you’d still easily recognise the brand.
+Even if you just saw the colours and nothing else, you’d still recognise the brand.

 Cooler colours like blue and green reinforce perceptions of calmness, professionalism and relaxation.
 Those are the colour psychology associations people have with those colours.